NickyROV/Ranger-ROV_2022/README.md

 For Mini-robot

-1. Teensy at surface and ROV
+1.Teensy at surface with custom made control, teensy at ROV with custom made manulipator

 2. Signal via RS485 module

-Manipulator : Mini servo secure in water-proof housing with push rod rubber connected to actuator.